SparkPost/pizza-bot/README.md

 Don't forget to require your new plugin in `index.js` and add it to the `plugins` array.

+Use `npm test` to check your code for style consistency.

 Use `bot.reply(message, 'Your reply')` inside your `controller.hears` callback to respond. `Your reply` will appear in Slack.

 If you want to test your regular expression, type `node` in your terminal.
 That will open the Node "REPL", an interactive terminal